mesn1985/WebApplicationSecurityBasicsLab/crAPI/5_basic_Authentication_Attacks.md

 2. Create a wordlist of 5 likely passwords (one being the password of the user from step 1)
 3. Create a wordlist of all known crAPI users email adress (Use the Excessive data exposure vulnerability you found in [2 Exploiting BOLA and Excessive data exposure](2_Exploiting_BOLA_And_Excessive_Data_Exposure.md))
 4. add the email address of the user from step 1 to the wordlist
-5. In Burp suite, capture a login request, and send it to intruder
+5. In Burp suite, capture a authentication request, and send it to intruder
 6. In the content body of the request highlight mark the value of email, and click the add button on the right site.
 7. In the content body of the request Highlight mark the value of password, and click the add button on the right site.
 8. Set the _Attack type_ to _Cluster bomb_